Service Level Agreement Service Level Agreement

-The blog takes the readers through to make them understand the process of preparing a service level agreement in terms of internal and external stakeholders.
+The blog takes the readers through to make them understand the process of preparing a service-level agreement (SLA)in terms of internal and external stakeholders.
 It signifies the importance of such legal documents being drafted under specific business conditions.

 For instance, a service-level agreement can be referred to generate or address a customer-level query.
 This is because, concerning the nature of the customer query, the clause about the service level agreement remains the same.
 Therefore, any service level agreement can define the quality or the gamut of services the brand provides at any given time, in a given context.